kasrad/ex-marketo/README.md

 # ex-marketo

 Keboola Connection docker app for extracting data from specific endpoints of Marketo REST API.
+Available under `radim-kasparek.ex-marketo`

 ## Functionality
-The component allows

-## Intro
 This component allows KBC to get data from a few endpoints of the Marketo REST API (http://developers.marketo.com/rest-api/).
 It relies heavily on package marketorestpython (https://github.com/jepcastelein/marketo-rest-python).